PSM in Fisheries & Wildlife Administration

 - Internship (6 credits)

 Current students should use the term they were admitted to determine their appropriate curriculum (below).
+Students admitted for the 2023-24 academic year should follow the current 2022-23 curriculum linked below.

 Current students should use the FW Course Offerings document to help plan their future term schedules.
 Courses offered during OSU's summer Natural Resources Leadership Academy are also accepted toward PSMFWA degree requirements.
 Other OSU courses related to your program of study may be accepted with approval of the Program Director - please contact the Graduate Program Coordinator to request a course substitution.